mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * Keeping your kitchen very clean
 * Keeping your refrigerator very clean
 * Handling food safely
-* Eating only food that you know has been prepared and cooked in keeping with a low microbial diet
+* Eating only food that you know has been prepared and cooked in keeping with a low-microbial diet
 * Cooking foods thoroughly

-Refer to the guide on *Low Microbial Diet and Safe Food Handling* at the back of this guide and follow the guidelines very carefully when you or your caregiver are buying, handling, preparing and cooking food.
+Refer to the guide on *Low-Microbial Diet and Safe Food Handling* at the back of this guide and follow the guidelines very carefully when you or your caregiver are buying, handling, preparing and cooking food.

-#### Coping with Separation from Children
+#### Coping with separation from children
 Children under 12 are not able to visit you during your transplant period because of the risk of infection.
 This separation will be difficult for you, your child, and the rest of your family.
 We know from past experience that patients with children experience a range of feelings and reactions related to this separation.

 We strongly recommend that you take time to talk to one of our social workers about being separated from your children.
 You or your caregiver should tell your NP, nurse coordinator, or any member of the healthcare team that you'd like to speak with one of the social workers and they will make sure to come and see you.
 They will listen to your concerns and help you develop a plan to for maintain strong ties to your children while you are undergoing treatment.